FG secures $747m loan for Lagos-Calabar highway

 “We are focused on financing infrastructure in ways that are sustainable, transparent, and catalytic—and this transaction is a model of that vision in action.

-“It positions the country as being ready for a full transition to the design, development, financing, as well as operations and management of critical public infrastructure through Public Private Partnerships.
+“It positions the country as being ready for a full transition to the design, development, financing as well as operations and management of critical public infrastructure through Public Private Partnerships, PPPs.

 Disclaimer